The mature tulip tree, planted at the

 Some of the action from a previous Battle of

-Nantwich re-enactment by the Sealed Knot as pikemen from both sides confront
+Nantwich re-enactment by the Sealed Knot as pikemen from both sides face

-THE tree has succumbed to the long dry
+The original tree succumbed to the long, dry

-summer of July, 2018, in which it was deprived of water.
-All its
+summer of July 2018 in which it was deprived of water (left).

 ACCORDING to the Royal